 In some instances there is a requirement that the public is notified about a proposed development before a decision is made.
-The process involves Council notifying selected adjoining owners or occupiers of land with details of the proposed development.
-This gives people who may be directly affected by the proposal an opportunity to comment.
+Public notification allows neighbours and other interested parties to be notified about a development that affects them, so that they have the opportunity to comment.

 The extent of notice given to members of the public depends on the development category.

 Category 1 development: public notification is not permitted.

 This category involves no notification, and applies to development including, but not limited to:

 - single storey dwellings (including walls on boundaries)

 - two storey dwellings (including walls on boundaries)